EPIC448/EPIC448.github.io/_posts/2020-06-10-what_is_space_complexity_layman_terms.markdown

 Algorithm Tradeoffs
 With previous information, we can determine that space and time complexity play a huge part in The efficiency of an algorithm. the holy grail of algorithm is one that is taking less time and less space, but that is a unicorn.
 There is a trade-off between time and space.
 If you want to reduce the time, then space might increase.
  ![](https://media.giphy.com/media/xT9IgusfDcqpPFzjdS/giphy.gif)
 Similarly, if you want to reduce the space, then the time may increase.
 So, you have to compromise with either space or time.
-If I have lost you by now, we covered Time complexity last week , go  check out that article. (http://techuture.com/time_complexity_mask_party_humanbrain_smh
+If I have lost you by now, we covered Time complexity last week , go  check out that article.
+[Time Complexity](http://techuture.com/time_complexity_mask_party_humanbrain_smh
 )